DevOps: the new prerequisite to innovation

 *Since this article was originally published, Bradley Clerkin has left Slalom.

 DevOps is complicated, and change is hard.
-We’ll bring seasoned organizational change experts to help instill and evangelize DevOps best practices throughout your organization.
+We’ll bring seasoned organizational change experts to help instill and evangelize best practices throughout your organization.